parzh/xrange/README.md

 ### Examples:

-See [/docs/examples](docs/examples) at GitHub to see `xrange` usage, including errors and advanced usage.
+> See [/docs/examples](https://github.com/parzh/xrange/tree/master/docs/examples) on GitHub to see `xrange` usage, including errors and advanced usage.